-The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2019 and 2018 for assurance and related services rendered by it that are reasonably related to the performance of the audit or review of Pan American's consolidated financial statements and are not reported above as audit fees were approximately \$103,900 and \$71,000, respectively.
-In 2019, these fees primarily related to services performed in connection with the Company's business acquisition report and other filings relating to the acquisition of Tahoe Resources Inc. The fees in both 2019 and 2018 also include amounts with respect to Pan American's Canadian Public Accountability Board fees that are remitted by Deloitte on behalf of Pan American.
+The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2020 and 2019 for assurance and related services rendered by it that are reasonably related to the performance of the audit or review of Pan American's consolidated financial statements and are not reported above as audit fees were approximately \$34,400 and \$103,900, respectively.
+The fees in both 2020 and 2019 also include amounts with respect to Pan American's Canadian Public Accountability Board fees that are remitted by Deloitte on behalf of Pan American.